Zanthra/GTTS/GTTS_1.0.0/Readme.txt

 mod is removed or disabled, and the game is loaded again, the game speed may be out of line with the speed of objects in game.
 If this happens, simply run the command "/c game.speed = 1" to restore the default speed.

+There are several reliable mods for adjusting day length, so I have opted not to incorporate that feature into this mod.

 I do not play multiplayer, so I cannot give any advice.